 You can start building organisational intelligence, by encouraging exchange and asking powerful questions.
 They encourage reflection and therefore guarantee an appropriate response to constantly changing impulses.
 This is how holistic transformation is made possible.
 With partly agile forms, but also more classical structures, depending on how it suits one’s own organisational “personality.”

 It is often more difficult to do less than to be constantly busy.
 But this article has shown that it is worthwhile to take a step back and let the agile busyness be busyness for a moment.
 To all organisations out there, whether large or small, take inspiration from market leaders, but it’s necessary to understand that there can be no best practice in complex environments.
-Take time to reflect, exchange and bring the core principles if our mevolute Circle of Learning to life in order to create your own solutions to become a learning organisation.
+Take time to reflect, exchange and bring the core principles to life in order to create your own solutions to become a learning organisation.